 Exposure to sun rays can have a devastating effect on our eyes, as it can burn the cornea.
 Long-term sun exposure can lead to serious eye conditions such as cataracts, pterygium and macular degeneration.
 Dry and itchy eyes are a good sign that you should probably be wearing sunglasses to protect your eyes from harmful UV rays.
 When buying a pair of sunglasses, make sure that they block out at least 99 percent of UVA and UVB rays.
 Wearing a hat that protects your eyes is also a good idea.

 Eye issues can be caused by an injury.
 Wearing protective eyewear while working or sports can protect your eyes from accidents.
 For example, wearing protective goggles can ensure that your eyes are safe from materials such as metal shards, dangerous chemicals or wood shavings.
+If an injury occurs don’t take for granted everything is fine.
+You can check out Art of Optiks informative blog for insights into the eyes from what to do when eyes dry out or injury occurs.

 3. Rest Your Eyes